beijingrb/dockerfile2bash/README.md

-# Dockerfile2bash - Parse and Convert a Dockerfile to Bash script
+# Dockerfile2bash - Convert a Dockerfile to Bash

 `Dockerfile2bash` is used to parse a Dockerfile and convert it to a Bash script eventually.
 Maybe you can use it to convert massive Dockerfiles to shell scripts used in a metal installation.